Financial Aid for Undergraduate Students

-To maintain financial aid eligibility a student must: demonstrate financial need, annually submit all necessary application materials by the requested dates, and be enrolled at least halftime, as well as maintain satisfactory academic progress as defined in the College's policy statement.
+To maintain financial aid eligibility a student must: demonstrate financial need, annually submit all necessary application materials by the requested dates, and be enrolled at least halftime (six credits), as well as maintain satisfactory academic progress as defined in the College's policy statement.
 Students who do not receive financial aid as incoming students are welcome to apply in a subsequent year but will be reviewed for assistance on a funds-available basis.
 Students must reapply for financial aid every year.

 Financial Aid for Graduate Students